0NETRUNNER/Quin-abby/README.md

   * In the footer I have supplied links to Facebook and Twitter.
   * I have supplied links to my very own Github Account and Linkedin.

+# Accessibility

+# Technologies Used
+ * languages used
+   * HTML and CSS were used to create this website

+ * Frameworks, Libraries & Programs Used.
+   * Balsamiq - Used to create wireframes.
+   * Paint - Used to create wireframes
+   * Git - For version Control.
+   * Github - To save amd store the files for the website.
+   * Google Fonts - To import the fonts used on the website.
+   * Font awesome - For the iconography on the website.
+   * Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+   * Tiny PNG - to compress Images.
+   * ILOVEIMG - to resize Images.
+   * AM I Resposnsive? - To show the Website image on a range of devices.
+   * Youtube - For the video on the home page.

 # Testing

+# Deployment

+# Credits